January 6, 1896, sixteen women met in the Library Room of the Town

 House Tour to

 raise money for local causes.
-Last year's tour featured five
+This year's tour features five

 handsome homes -- most of them vintage older homes -- as well as

-a find old one-room schoolhouse that is a Woodbury landmark.
+King Solomon's Lodge No. 7, a fine old structure that is a Woodbury landmark.

 Pictured is the Roderick-Stiles House, an 1812 center-hall